 No, Going It Alone Won't Save You Money

 Having a buyer's agent is completely free.
 People sometimes believe that by not utilizing an agent to help them buy a home, they will save money.
 This is incorrect.
-The seller pays the entire commission on a house purchase to the listing agent, who then gives a portion of the money (typically half) to the buyer's agent.
+The seller almost always pays the entire commission on a house purchase to the listing agent, who then gives a portion of the money (typically half) to the buyer's agent.
 You personally don't pay us a thing.

 Wizardry with Documents

 Real estate agents will take care of the paperwork.
 Have you ever performed a comparative market analysis (CMA) or written a purchase contract?
 These are not simple skills to acquire.
 Creating and analyzing a CMA report, as well as writing a winning offer, is an art that requires a high level of knowledge.

 Our expertise is especially useful when it comes to writing those winning offers.
 Sellers may be reviewing a number of offers that are all offering around the same in terms of price, so a great offer will need to stand out in other ways.
 On the flipside, you don't want to give up on anything if you don't have to, or pay more than the home is really worth.

 Everything in the buying contract is negotiable, as we often tell our clients.
 This means that each and every sentence of the contract is crucial, and the offer, if accepted, will become the contract's content.
 Failure to recognize the significance of some line items could end up costing you a lot of money in the long run.
 Buyer's agents understand how to make the best possible offer to protect your interests and ensure that your offer is accepted.

 Ready to start looking for that perfect for you Waterloo Region home?
 Let Team Pinto use their huge local real estate experience and expertise to help you.
 Contact the award-winning Team Pinto here, or book a free Zoom consultation to discuss your unique Waterloo Region real estate needs here.

 Questions to Ask a Buyer's Agent Before You Wok With Them